Just-Roma/AutoDorker/README.md

 Notes:
   - It is advised to handle the pop-ups (eg consent windows) before execution.
 Though there shall be no issues if it is not handled, but there is no guarantee.
   - Yandex uses very aggressive captcha quite often, so it is better to use only a small set of dorks for it.
 But you can also just try it with many dorks, if you are lucky, then the bot detector will be relaxed and will not bother you.
 Happens rarely though.

+# Disclaimer:
+This extension is designed to assist researchers in gathering publicly available data.
+The author is not responsible for users actions.

 # Licence
 MIT :copyright: